-Recall a time when you heard a talk and was very inspired or moved.
+Recall a time when you heard a talk and were very inspired or moved.
 What was it that made the talk so compelling?
 How did it make you feel?

 There is no formal subject in school about the art of storytelling.
 Yet, this could be the single most important skill that children should acquire to survive and thrive in today’s world and beyond.

 ⇒ Related Read: Improving Your Child’s Mandarin through Storytelling

 Claudine Fernandez, Founder & Principal Instructor of Artistic Strategies Academy, shares how storytelling can empower children to be successful in their life.

 1. We are constantly ‘selling’ our stories

 Whether it is a job interview, a school interview or creating first impressions, we are constantly selling our stories.
 Recruiters today prefer looking at a potential employee’s LinkedIn profile rather than just his or her curriculum vitae.

 A platform like LinkedIn provides employers with a more well-rounded picture of the candidates, as it tells a story about their professional life, instead of just listing out their achievements.
 A LinkedIn profile with a persuasive story about someone’s skills, expertise and background gives that person the edge.

 When children are encouraged to tell their stories, it becomes second nature to them and will put them in good stead when they are applying for jobs.

 2. An impactful way to voice our beliefs